hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

   hard to use, but will likely become more useful in the future, as these functions are migrated.

-## Converting to legacy containers and PHP arrays
+## Converting to legacy collections and PHP arrays

 | Converting    | To `Vector`              | To `Map`      | To `Set`              | To `varray`          | To `darray`
 | ----------    | -----------              | --------      | --------              | ----------           | ------